Cultural technology: NCT

 ScreaM Records has been released by SM Entertainment as an EDM label since 2016 for "SM TOWN: New Culture Technology".
 ScreaM Records is made for "performances made to be enjoyed".
 It collaborates with inside and outside Korean well-known EDM DJs.

 ScreaM Records has first launched collaborated song "Wave" E-Mart's home electronics store, Electro Mart.

 "Our goal is to provide opportunities to producers who have yet to be discovered and produce world famous DJs from the Asian scene." a ScreaM Records representative said.

 Three stages of globalization

 According to Lee, there are three stages necessary to popularize Korean culture outside South Korea: exporting the product, collaborating with international companies to expand the product's presence abroad, and finally creating a joint venture with international companies.
 As part of their joint ventures with international companies, South Korean talent agencies may hire foreign composers, producers, and choreographers to ensure K-pop songs feel "local" to foreign countries.

-Etymology

-Despite Lee's claim that he coined the term "cultural technology," earlier examples of its use as a term can be traced back to Australian social worker Michael White as early as 1991 and perhaps even further back to French philosopher Michel Foucault (1977).
-South Korean computer scientist Kwangyun Wohn said he coined the term "culture technology" in 1994.
-Cultural technology has also been one of six technology initiatives of the South Korean government since 2001.
-In regards to cultural technology, the Korean Wave is considered one of the most successful outcomes of government support of exporting Korean entertainment products.